lyalyalya/Servlet/README.md

 Open http://localhost:8080/simplewebapp/main in your browser

-Page shows the name of pressed buttons, count of clicks, count of views and listof available states.
+Page shows the name of pressed button, count of clicks, count of views and list of available states.